A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Abstract

 \section{Abstract}

-In 1959, Arens and Eells proved that every metric space can be isometrically embedded into a real linear space as a closed subset.
-In later years, Michael pointed out that every metric space can be isometrically embedded into a real linear space as a linear independent subset and provided a short proof of Arens--Eells theorem as an application.
+In 1959, Arens and Eells proved that every metric space can be isometrically embedded into a normed linear space as a closed subset.
+In later years, in the paper on a short proof of the Arens--Eells theorem, Michael implicitly pointed out that the Arens--Eells theorem follows from the statement that every metric space can be isometrically embedded into a normed linear space as a linearly independent subset.
 In this paper, we prove a non-Archimedean analogue of the Arens--Eells isometric embedding theorem, which states that for every non-Archimedean valued field $K$, every ultrametric space can be isometrically embedded into a non-Archimedean valued field that is a valued field extension of $K$ such that the image of the embedding is algebraically independent over $K$.
-Using Levi-Civita fields, we also show that every Urysohn universal ultrametric sapce has a valued field structure.